RPCS3/ps3autotests/tests/rsx/primitives/README.md

 cellGcmSetPolygonStippleEnable(CELL_GCM_FALSE);
 ```

 The vertex buffer is initialized with following function.
-Nota that some vertices won't be used.
+Note that some vertices won't be used.

 ```
 void setVertex(vertex_t* V) {